 According to Sindh Environmental Protection Agency (SEPA): According to Sindh Environmental Protection Agency (Environmental Assessment) Regulations, 2021, the subproject falls under category schedule II - F. Transport 3.
-Rehabilitation or rebuilding or reconstruction of existing roads more than one kilometer in urban areas and more than 5 km from rural areas.
-Only two roads are more than 5 km for which IEE will require to be prepared as per Sindh Environmental Protection Agency (Environmental Assessment) Regulations, 2021.
+Rehabilitation or rebuilding or reconstruction of existing roads more than one kilometre in urban areas and more than 5 km from rural areas.
+Therefore, Initial Environmental Examination (IEE) will not be required as per Sindh Environmental Protection Agency Environmental Assessment) Regulations, 2021 of Sindh Environmental Protection Act, 2014.